pierrelstan/shopwitapp-frontend/README.md

 \
 &nbsp;
 # Description:
-Shopwit is an E-Commerce app for small stores that clients can buy their products.
+Shopwit is a full stack E-Commerce app for small stores that clients can buy their products.

 The functionalities of the app are:
 - Sign In